 Our services will be more accessible for all, particularly for people with disabilities

 Our workforce will be more representative (both directly and through our contracted provision) and equipped to deal with culturally sensitive issues

-The Equality Plan is monitored by the CCG's Diversity & Inclusion Group.
-In 2017-18 we have:
+The Equality Plan is monitored by the CCG's Employee Health & Wellbeing Group.
+In 2018-19 we have:

-- Moved to level 2 of Disability Confident with an agreed action plan to achieve level 3
+- Maintained level 2 of Disability Confident with an agreed action plan to achieve level 3

 - Continued to support the implementation of the Accessible Information Standard

-- Included individual patient and carer experiences as part of Governing Body meetings raising awareness and increased understanding of particular issues and barriers faced by people with a number of protected characteristics, including people with long term conditions and dementia.
+- Included individual patient and carer experiences as part of Governing Body learning to highlight lessons at CCG Governing Body meetings raising awareness and increased understanding of particular issues and barriers faced by people with a number of protected characteristics, including people with long-term conditions

 Consultation and feedback

 We welcome any feedback or ideas from patients, carers and staff on our performance in relation to equality and diversity.
 Please send any comments via e-mail ERYCCG.ContactUs@nhs.net or by post to

 If your preferred language is not English, or for those who are blind or partially sighted, we can make arrangements to help you with any of our documents.
 Please click this link to find out more.